 Your Log Changes

-When you make a change to your log, the change becomes effective immediately.
+When you make a change to your log, the change become effective immediately.
 For example, when you delete an event, the event is marked as Inactive – Changed.

 Log Changes from Other Users